scriptPilot/google-calendar-synchronization/README.md

 Copy the `onCalendarUpdate` function, for example as `onWorkCalendarUpdate` or `onFamilyCalendarUpdate`.

-Create two triggers per `on...CalendarUpdate` function and insert the source and target calendar id respectively.
+Create two triggers per `on...CalendarUpdate` function and insert the source and target calendar ID respectively.

 ### Multiple Target Calendars